edgelesssys/docs.edgeless.systems/marblerun/workflows/add-service.md

 As is described in more detail in our [writing a manifest hands-on](workflows/define-manifest.md#manifestpackages), the manifest contains a section `Packages`, in which allowed enclave software packages are defined.

+#### EGo / EdgelessRT
-To add an entry for your service, run the `oesign` tool on the enclave file you built in the previous step as follows. (`oesign` is installed with [Edgeless RT](https://github.com/edgelesssys/edgelessrt).)
+To add an entry for your EGo / EdgelessRT service, run the `oesign` tool on the enclave file you built in the previous step as follows. (`oesign` is installed with [Edgeless RT](https://github.com/edgelesssys/edgelessrt).)

 ```bash
 oesign eradump -e enclave.signed